CartoDB/analytics-toolbox-core/README.md

+## 🔥 UPDATE ##

+CARTO is currently working on an entire restructure of this project to include documentation, tests and CI.
+On the process we will restructure components and do very significant changes.
+Our goal is to be ready by the end of February.
+We will be using different BigQuery projects so ETLs or calls to `jslibs.` will keep working.
+You can still send PRs if you want to, but we recommend waiting for this refactor to be done before investing any significant amount of work.
+Thanks!

 # CARTO Spatial Extension

 The CARTO Spatial Extension is a series of modules that expand the funcionality of geospatial data warehouses, like BigQuery.